PrestaShop/prestashop.github.io/content/news/posts/2026/hummingbird-v2-architecture-best-practices-contribution.md

 Customize through configuration first, overrides second.

-**Ask yourself:**
+**Before adding custom CSS or modifying templates, ask yourself:**

-- Can SCSS variables solve this?
+- Can this be solved by adjusting existing SCSS variables or design tokens?
-- Can utilities solve this?
+- Can I achieve this using existing utility classes?
-- Can configuration solve this?
+- Can I extend the component without rewriting it?

-**For Bootstrap:**
+**For Bootstrap specifically:**

-- Prefer variable overrides
+- Prefer overriding Bootstrap variables rather than rewriting component styles
-- Follow Bootstrap’s documented customization
+- Follow Bootstrap’s documented customization patterns
-- Add custom CSS only as a last resort
+- Add custom CSS only when configuration is insufficient

-Heavy overrides increase maintenance and upgrade risks.
-Small layered changes scale better.
+Large overrides and template rewrites increase maintenance cost and upgrade risk.
+Smaller, layered adjustments are easier to maintain and scale better over time.

 ### 3) Treat PrestaShop Core Templates Carefully